Working With Us

 - Does your timeline work with our current availability?

-Once we’ve confirmed that we may be able to help you with your project, we’ll schedule an exploratory call to get to get more details about your project and talk a little more about the QAT Global culture and our philosophy on building solutions.
+Once we’ve confirmed that we may be able to help you with your project, we’ll schedule an exploratory call to get more details about your project and talk a little more about the QAT Global culture and our philosophy on building solutions.
 We will also get into more detail about engagement models and timelines as well.

 Step 2: Getting to Know You